red5pro/streaming-html5/static/lib/red5pro/docs/whep-client.md

 | `regression` | When the ICE status has changed from a previously designated `success`.
 This will not always occur during ICE negotiation failures. |
 | `timeout` | When it has been determined (in conjunction with the `iceTimeoutInterval`), that too much time has elapsed since the start of the negotiation process in order for it to conclude successfully. |
 | `disconnect` | When the peer connection has decided to disconnect after a failure of ICE negotiation. |
+| `excessive-rtt` | Then the round-trip time determined through statistics is considered excessive (anything over `600ms` is considered severe.)

 Typically, these will be executed in the order defined in the table above, however it should be noted that sometimes a `regression` may not occur in poor connection scenarios.
 If the process were to fail, both `timeout` and `disconnect` will occur.